Ms. Kausalya Nayak | Client of MicroVest portfolio company, Annapurna

-Kausalya Nayak comes from Rajpur village\ in the Begunia branch.
-A third loan cycle client of Annapurna, Kausalya lost her husband seven years ago and decided to use her training in weaving handloom clothes, which she received from the government, to start a small saree-making business.
+Kausalya Nayak resides in Rajpur village in northern India.
+After losing her husband seven years ago, she decided to use her training in weaving handloom clothes, which she received from the government, to start a small saree-making business.
 She initially applied for a Samarth loan from Annapurna and used it to buy raw materials for her business.

 For her second loan cycle, Kausalya received a loan of INR 40,000 ($542) and was able to increase her raw material inventory, which spurred production as well.
 She currently makes around 20 sarees a month and sells them to the retailer who collects them from her house.
 Kausalya makes between INR 700 ($9) to INR 800 ($11) for each saree sold, depending on the complexity of design and cloth quality.
 She hopes to buy a power loom that can further improve the speed and scale of production.
 She recently received a INR 70,000 ($949) loan which she plans to invest in buying a better machine.
 Her loyalty to Annapurna and good repayment history has made her eligible for Annapurna’s Pratham Loan, a loan designed for Privileged loyal customers.

 Kausalya’s Lender: Annapurna (India)